Residence Life faqs

-Regina Hall is reserved for our first-year students.
-Pacelli, Morris, McCarthy and Rubloff Halls, as well as University apartments, are strictly for upper-division students.
+Pacelli Hall is reserved for our first-year students.
+Morris, McCarthy, O'Brien and Rubloff Halls, are strictly for upper-division students.

 - The balance of $2,200 is used similar to a debit system.
 Only the dollar amount spent at the time of a purchase is deducted from the total.
 (Example: if a student purchases a bottle of soda $2 is deducted, or if an entire meal is purchased, approximately $5.75 is deducted).
 This debit system allows students unlimited access to food service, up to the total dollar amount available on their food card.

 - The meal plan is a very good value.
 The plan is budgeted at just $19 per day for food.

 - The meal plan is designed with the student's health in mind, assuming that it is important for students to eat regular, healthy meals.
 We recommend that students eat wisely so that they can perform well both in and outside of the classroom.

 - Meal plan dollars can be used in the SXU Diner, Cougar Fuel, Rhubarb's and Gilhooley's Grande Saloon.

 - Review the general budget (PDF) a student should follow over each week of the semester.

 Your student ID card, Cougar Card, can be used in a variety of ways.
 The Cougar Card is the easiest and most convenient form of payment on campus.
 Students may do laundry, buy a snack or books, photocopy an article, and much more all with the simple swipe of their student ID card.